MixueB/cs4348-project3/devlog.md

 # 12/2/24 6:02 PM
 I have implemented the other menu command functions that were not implemented yesterday.
 While testing I realized that some of my B Tree functionality was not working correctly, so I fixed this today as well.
 I initially did not understand what the minumum degree means for the tree but understand now.
 I will continue to test throughout the week.

+# 12/3/24 9:25 PM
+After more testing today I am happy with my implementation.
+I tested again with the sample.idx file and did not encounter any issues.
+I created several other index files for testing and tried different combinations of commands.
+Today I will add the readme to go over how to run my application.